GSA/plainlanguage.gov/_pages/guidelines/organize/effective-headings.md

 4\.
 My conclusion from all my research is that headings need to make connections to the user.
 Single nouns or noun phrases that have no people and no verbs in them do not do well as headings.
 However, this does not mean that questions are always the best type of heading.
 Other types of headings that work well are

 - verb phrases like
 - Filling out the Application
 - sentences like
 - You Must Get a Permit to Operate a Center
 - and even phrases that have pronouns and verbs
 - What You Must Do First

 All of these help users connect to the text and cue the user better than nouns do.
 In a user's manual, people are trying to do tasks--actions.
 Actions are verbs.
 Verb phrases are the best headings for sections that relate to procedures.
-Ssometimes verb phrases would make good headings for procedural sections of rules.
+Sometimes verb phrases would make good headings for procedural sections of rules.

 5\.
 Writing a good verb heading